menu Home About Me Home Freebies My Store

 Sweeten the day by giving the students a grade on the activity.
 It is unlikely that a student will get all of the answers correct, so make sure to base the grade on effort and participation.

 What will the student take away from your day 1 activity?
-They were allowed to get up, stretch and move around!
-They were able to make some new friends!
-And they started the year off with an excellent grade.
+They are allowed to get up, stretch, and move around!
+They are able to make some new friends!
+And they start the year off with an excellent grade.
 Win-win-win!

 I hope that your school year is wonderful!